 - Our mission statement is rooted in Catholic social teaching and the mission of the Catholic Church.
 It states 'all are respected as equal and differences are celebrated.'
 As a Catholic School, we seek to fulfil Jesus' example by loving God and loving our neighbour.
-It is through the example of Jesus Christ that we can create a safe and caring environment for all, displaying the qualities of equality, respect and togetherness. - We are 'A Catholic School for All' and include all staff in collective worship and Catholic Life events. - Staff prayer takes place every Friday morning offering the opportunity for reflection and for prayer, either shared or personal. - Our chapel offers space and opportunity for personal reflection and 'time out' - We have light touch lesson observations and quality assurance. - Our staff have protected planning, preparation and assessment time (PPA) with some staff given a specified activity (SA) period to make up their teaching allocation.
-Staff are not expected to cover for absent colleagues; we have employed cover supervisors or call on staff with an SA in that period. - As a school team the weekly staff bulletin and weekly form tutor bulletin are used to communicate key information to staff.
-This reduces the number of emails staff receive as well as giving staff as much notice as possible about changes to the timetable or online school calendar. - We do not send work related emails at the weekends or in the evenings. - After putting pupil data into BROMCOM, it is placed into SISRA by the exams officer for easy analysis. - We have staff football every week after school. - We have a whole school behaviour policy and an 'on-call' system including the routine visiting of 'hot spots' to support staff with expecting excellence, achievement and respect from our learners. - The Head teacher operates an open door policy where staff are able to visit him at any time when he is free. - Our senior and middle leaders are 'visible' throughout the day to support their team. - We have staff and core subject work areas/ offices. - In annual subject reviews, heads of faculty are asked how the leadership team can support them moving forward.
-These points are discussed, shared and actioned by a member of the leadership team. - We promote career stage and subject/ role professional development. - We have standardised job descriptions and salaries for parity of roles/ responsibilities. - SLT and the pastoral team cover almost all duties. - All new staff have an induction day and full induction programme.
+It is through the example of Jesus Christ that we can create a safe and caring environment for all, displaying the qualities of equality, respect and togetherness. - We are 'A Catholic School for All' and include all staff in collective worship and Catholic Life events. - Staff prayer takes place every morning with Deacons Tim and Martin offering the opportunity for reflection and for prayer, either shared or personal. - Our chapel offers space and opportunity for personal reflection and 'time out' - We have light touch lesson observations and quality assurance. - Our staff have protected planning, preparation and assessment time (PPA) with some staff given a specified activity (SA) period to make up their teaching allocation.
+Staff are not expected to cover for absent colleagues; we have employed cover supervisors or call on staff with an SA in that period. - We have the 'Daily Hymn Sheet' to communicate key information to staff.
+This reduces the number of emails staff receive as well as giving staff as much notice as possible about changes to the timetable or online school calendar. - We do not expect staff to deal with work related emails at the weekends or in the evenings. - After putting pupil data into BROMCOM, it is placed into SISRA for easy analysis. - We have staff football every Wednesday after school. - We have a voluntary staff wellbeing fund which is used to support staff members with their wellbeing. - We have a whole school behaviour policy and an 'on-call' system including the routine visiting of 'hot spots' to support staff with expecting excellence, achievement and respect from our learners. - The Head teacher operates an open door policy where staff are able to visit him at any time when he is free. - Our senior and middle leaders are 'visible' throughout the day to support their team. - We have staff work areas/ offices. - In termly subject reviews, heads of faculty are asked how the leadership team can support them moving forward.
+These points are discussed, shared and actioned by a member of the leadership team. - We promote career stage and subject/role professional development. - We have standardised job descriptions and salaries for parity of roles/ responsibilities. - SLT and the pastoral team cover a large proportion of duties. - All new staff have an induction day and full induction programme.
 Early Career Teachers have a bespoke package of training and support. - If external providers ever cancel CPD, the Head teacher will tell staff to go home early and rest.
-CPD is never tokenistic. - A lunch is provided on INSET days for staff. - Many opportunities for personal reflection, including personal use of the Chapel when staff may desire to pop in.
+CPD purposeful and never tokenistic. - A lunch is often provided on INSET days for staff. - Many opportunities for personal reflection, including personal use of the Chapel when staff may desire to pop in.